 How many jobs were lost in last month?

-The three supersectors with the highest job growth in March 2026 were local government, mining and logging, and information.
-Local government added 700 jobs, more than the entire economy.
-Mining and logging gained 500 jobs, while information added 200.
+The three supersectors with the highest job growth in May 2026 were mining and logging, transportation, warehousing, and utilities, and health care and social assistance.
+Mining and logging added 600 jobs, more than the entire economy.
+Transportation, warehousing, and utilities gained 400 jobs, while health care and social assistance added 300 jobs.
 The remaining supersectors either posted smaller gains or lost jobs during the month.

 Get weekly insights